Free, High Quality CME/CE Activities for Health Care Professionals

 Pharmaceutical companies, from the 1950s to 1980s, played a role in continuing medical education, as they often funded events for those in the health care industry.
 Over time, however, critics began to question this funding, expressing concern over an informational bias of intentional and unintentional types.
 Due to these concerns, certifying agencies were then established, including the Society for Academic Continuing Medical Education and the Pharmaceutical Advertising Advisory Board.

-The Accreditation Council for Continuing Medical Education (ACCME) and the American Osteopathic Association (AOA), among others, regulate current continuing medical education in the United States.
+The Accreditation Council for Continuing Medical Education (ACCME) among others regulate current continuing medical education in the United States.
 Most states now have requirements in place for health care professionals to maintain their current licenses.
 Courses are offered through a variety of organizations, including hospitals, educational facilities, professional associations, home study providers, and medical education companies.
 Some fall under the Formal Learning Activities category, such as live planned programs, Informal-Point of Care research, and Process Improvement continuing medical education.
 In addition, journal clubs often meet these requirements, as they involve the evaluation of published research to increase mutual awareness, and some professionals opt to engage in Internet-based professional communities to obtain continuing medical education credit.